arwalucky/ADHD/README.md

 # Timer and Planner

-This browser application runs preset times using the Toggl API and allows user to create events using Google Calendar.
+This browser application runs preset times using the Toggl API, allows user to create events using Google Calendar and add tasks to Notion database.

 ## Motivation